Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience

-We show the evaluation results of the generated explanations by the LLM auto-rater in Table~\ref{tab:rater_result_purchase_reason}.
-To understand how the quality varies across products, we show the break down results for top five product categories.
-Overall, the LLM generator performs very well in combating hallucination with a very low hallucination rate of 0.49\% for purchase reason and 0.21\% for post-purchase experience.
-Moreover, the LLM generator has a clear distinction about the two explanations, only confusing post-purchase experience as purchase reason in 0.61\% of cases.

-As expected, the explanation complete rate is low (77.23\% for purchase reason and 77.23\% for post-purchase experience).
-As discussed in Section~\ref{subsec:human_eval}, the LLM auto-rater is very strict in completeness evaluation, aiming at capturing all the subtle explanations.
-This suggests that the actual completeness rate could be higher than the LLM auto-rater detected.
+Table~\ref{tab:rater_result} shows the evaluation of the generated 10K dataset using the LLM auto-rater.
+Top product categories are also shown for understanding quality variations.
+The LLM generator achieves a low hallucination rate (0.9\% for both purchase reasons and post-purchase experiences) and rarely confuses the two generation tasks (99.1\% are correct).
+The completeness rate is lower than other two dimensions (89.4\% for purchase reasons, 95.9\% for post-purchase experience).
+As discussed in Sec.~\ref{subsec:human_eval}, the strict auto-rater considers subtle aspects for the completeness evaluation, suggesting that the actual rate might be higher.

-Within the five product categories, we find that ``Electronics'' has the highest purchase reason complete rate (81.85\%), while ``Clothing, Shoes \& Jewelry'' is the lowest (71.49\%).
-We hypothesize the discrepancy might due to the different purchase and review behaviors for the two categories.
-Unlike electronics buyers, who often explicitly explain their purchase motivations in reviews, those buying clothes, shoes, or jewelry are less likely to do so.
-This means an LLM must infer these motivations from more subtle cues within the reviews and is more prone to neglect some reasons.
-For post-purchase experience, we also observe that ``Electronics'' has the highest complete rate (72.51\%) than other product categories.
-The possible reason might be that ``Electronics'' reviews tend to focus on the product features, and use more direct languages, which is easy for an LLM to capture all post-purchase experience.
+Within the five product categories, ``Sports \& Outdoors'' has the highest completeness rate for both purchase reason (91.3\%) and post-purchase experience (97.1\%).
+Fashion (``Clothing, Shoes \& Jewelry'') has the lowest rate (86.9\%) for purchase reasons, while ``Books'' (95.5\%) has the lowest for post-purchase experiences.
+This discrepancy might be due to varying purchase and review behaviors across categories.
+Unlike ``Sports \& Outdoors'' reviews, where buyers often state their motivations explicitly, reviews for clothing, shoes, or jewelry may require the LLM to infer motivations from subtle cues, potentially leading to omissions.
+Conversely, the descriptive language in book reviews, compared to the brevity of ``Sports \& Outdoors'' reviews, poses a challenge for the LLM to capture the nuances of reader sentiment.